Student Conduct and Civility

 1. Complaints

-Any member of the College Community may file a complaint with the Dean of Student Life and Service-Learning or their Designee against any Student or Student organization for violations of College regulations.
+Any member of the College Community may file a complaint with the Vice President for Student Affairs or their Designee against any Student or Student organization for violations of College regulations.
 When a Student organization is charged with a violation, the Student organization's officers and faculty sponsor will represent the organization for purposes of carrying out these disciplinary procedures.
-The individual(s) making the complaint may complete a complaint form (available from the Office of the Dean of Student Life and Service-Learning), or provide a document including the following information:
+The individual(s) making the complaint may complete a complaint form (available from the Office of the Vice President for Student Affairs), or provide a document including the following information:

 a. name of the Student or Student organization involved